OWASP/CheatSheetSeries/cheatsheets/Nodejs_security_cheat_sheet.md

 helmet.xframe(‘allow-from’, ‘http://alloweduri.com’); //ALLOW-FROM uri
 ```

-- **X-XSS-Protection:** This header enables browsers to stop loading pages when browsers detect reflected cross-site scripting attacks.
+- **X-XSS-Protection:** As described in [XSS Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html#bonus-rule-4-use-the-x-xss-protection-response-header), this header enables browsers to stop loading pages when browsers detect reflected cross-site scripting attacks.
 In order to implement this header in your application, you can use the following code:

 ```JavaScript
 var xssFilter = require('x-xss-protection');